 - A drop in performance at school and home responsibilities due to forgetfulness, difficulty concentrating, or lack of motivation

 Mental health and adolescent angst aren’t synonymous.
-Yes, they may look similar, but there are many key differences.
+Some behaviors and reactions may look similar, but many key differences exist.
 As a parent, you need to be aware of these.
-In fact, your child’s symptoms could be an indication of a greater issue.
+Your child’s symptoms could be an indication of a more significant issue.
 For instance, depression in adolescence frequently precedes or accompanies substance use.
-However, where there is a problem, often there is also a solution.
+However, where there is a problem, there is often a solution.
 At Stonewater Adolescent Recovery Center, we assist in the treatment of substance use, as well as mental health disorders, through dual diagnosis treatment.
 For example, we can assist in treatment for:

 At Stonewater Adolescent Recovery Center, help is available.
 We are skilled in providing healing care and life transformation to adolescents for substance use and secondary mental health issues.
 Contact us today at 662.373.2828 for information on our treatment programs or to learn more about the symptoms of depression.